persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

  - the **Inputs** section allows to:
     - List the inputs detected from the function **_exec**
-    - *Description column*: Describe variables (default: empty string, expected: string (no restriction on the label format: floating point, integer, string, etc...))
+    - Describe variables (default: empty string, expected: string (no restriction on the label format: floating point, integer, string, etc...)) (**Description** column)
-    - *Value column*: Assign a value to the inputs (default: 0, expected: floating points or integers)
+    - Assign a value to the inputs (default: 0, expected: floating points or integers) (**Value** column)

  - the **Outputs** section allows to:
     - List the outputs detected from the function **_exec**
     - Enable/disable one or several variables, by checking off the corresponding line (default: all output lines are checked off).
       To perform the analyses, at least one output must be selected.
-    - *Description column*: Describe variables (default: empty string, expected: string (no restriction on the label format: floating point, integer, string, etc...))
+    - Describe variables (default: empty string, expected: string (no restriction on the label format: floating point, integer, string, etc...)) (**Description** column)
     - Require the parallelization of the computations (**Enable multiprocessing** button)
-    - **Evaluate** *button*: Launch the computation of the selected output values based on inputs, and the Python function.
+    - Launch the computation of the selected output values based on inputs, and the Python function (**Evaluate** button).
       It shall be used to test the physical model.
-For these output values to be saved, the user should use a :ref:`Model evaluation <modelEvaluation>`.
+To save the output values, the user should use a :ref:`Model evaluation <modelEvaluation>`.

 Here is an example of a more complex model definition: